rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

   `true` when using this.
 This results in `Secure Remote Authentication` input type.
 Setting `exposed_to_scripts` also `true` results in `Secure` input type.

+* `hidden`: (Optional) Boolean controlling whether this option should be hidden from the UI on the job run page.
+  Defaults to `false`.

 `command` blocks must have any one of the following combinations of arguments as contents:

 * `description`: (Optional) gives a description to the command block.